By JOHN T. WARD

 Patel’s store is under construction, while demolition has not yet begun at the Walgreens site.

-Foreman, who acknowledged his building’s facade “is definitely the ugliest on the block,” says he’ll correct that in the makeover to the pharmacy.
+Forman, who acknowledged his building’s facade “is definitely the ugliest on the block,” says he’ll correct that in the makeover to the pharmacy.

-Foreman has experience navigating the bureaucracy of Red Bank.
+Forman has experience navigating the bureaucracy of Red Bank.
 He developed and won approval for the plans for the mixed-used Metropolitan luxury apartment complex on Wallace Street before selling it to builders.
 He still owns the first floor, which is rented as office space.

 “When you do this for a living, you find it’s not too different” from other towns.
 “I don’t try to buck the system.”